Insperity (NYSE:NSP) Releases Q2 2021 Earnings Guidance

-Insperity (NYSE:NSP) updated its second quarter 2021 earnings guidance on Monday.
-The company provided EPS guidance of 0.600-0.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.780.
+Insperity (NYSE:NSP) issued an update on its second quarter 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of 0.600-0.700 for the period, compared to the Thomson Reuters consensus estimate of $0.780.
 The company issued revenue guidance of -.Insperity also updated its FY 2021 guidance to 3.830-4.400 EPS.

-Insperity (NYSE:NSP) last released its quarterly earnings data on Monday, May 3rd.
-The business services provider reported $1.82 EPS for the quarter, topping analysts’ consensus estimates of $1.56 by $0.26.
-Insperity had a net margin of 3.58% and a return on equity of 717.51%.
-The firm had revenue of $1.29 billion for the quarter, compared to the consensus estimate of $1.20 billion.
-During the same quarter in the previous year, the firm earned $1.70 earnings per share.
-The firm’s revenue was up 4.7% on a year-over-year basis.
-On average, research analysts forecast that Insperity will post 3.5 earnings per share for the current year.
+Insperity (NYSE:NSP) last issued its quarterly earnings data on Monday, May 3rd.
+The business services provider reported $1.82 EPS for the quarter, beating the Zacks’ consensus estimate of $1.56 by $0.26.
+The business had revenue of $1.29 billion for the quarter, compared to analyst estimates of $1.20 billion.
+Insperity had a return on equity of 717.51% and a net margin of 3.58%.
+The firm’s revenue for the quarter was up 4.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $1.70 EPS.
+As a group, sell-side analysts expect that Insperity will post 3.5 earnings per share for the current fiscal year.

-Several analysts have weighed in on the company.
-Roth Capital upped their target price on Insperity from $98.00 to $103.00 and gave the company a buy rating in a report on Monday.
-Truist increased their price objective on shares of Insperity from $105.00 to $115.00 in a research note on Thursday, March 11th.
-Truist Securities lifted their target price on shares of Insperity from $105.00 to $115.00 in a research report on Thursday, March 11th.
-Finally, Zacks Investment Research upgraded shares of Insperity from a sell rating to a hold rating and set a $90.00 price target on the stock in a research report on Wednesday, April 14th.
+A number of research firms have issued reports on NSP.
+Truist raised their target price on Insperity from $105.00 to $115.00 in a report on Thursday, March 11th.
+Roth Capital raised their target price on Insperity from $98.00 to $103.00 and gave the company a buy rating in a report on Monday, May 10th.
+Truist Securities raised their target price on Insperity from $105.00 to $115.00 in a report on Thursday, March 11th.
+Finally, Zacks Investment Research raised Insperity from a sell rating to a hold rating and set a $90.00 target price on the stock in a report on Wednesday, April 14th.

-In other Insperity news, EVP Jay E. Mincks sold 2,000 shares of the business’s stock in a transaction on Wednesday, March 10th.
+In other Insperity news, EVP Jay E. Mincks sold 2,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 10th.
 The stock was sold at an average price of $93.58, for a total value of $187,160.00.
-Following the completion of the transaction, the executive vice president now directly owns 108,653 shares in the company, valued at approximately $10,167,747.74.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Richard G. Rawson sold 15,000 shares of the stock in a transaction on Monday, April 26th.
+Following the completion of the sale, the executive vice president now owns 108,653 shares in the company, valued at approximately $10,167,747.74.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Richard G. Rawson sold 15,000 shares of the firm’s stock in a transaction that occurred on Monday, April 26th.
 The stock was sold at an average price of $89.01, for a total value of $1,335,150.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 29,919 shares of company stock valued at $2,641,635.
-6.86% of the stock is currently owned by company insiders.
+Insiders sold a total of 29,919 shares of company stock valued at $2,641,635 in the last quarter.
+Corporate insiders own 6.86% of the company’s stock.

 Insperity Company Profile